matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 if(!limit.isEnabled) return;
 ```

-Before checking the spending amount, this method renews the `resetTime` and `available` amount if a day has already passed since the last update: timestamp > resetTime.
+Before checking the spending amount, this method renews the `resetTime` and `available` amount if a day has already passed since the last update: `timestamp > resetTime`.
 It only updates the `resetTime` if the transaction is the first spending after enabling the limit.
 This way the daily limit actually starts with the first transaction.

 ```solidity